Slip & Fall Accidents

 Importance of Documenting Every Detail for Slip & Fall Cases

-Keep all medical records from every visit and follow up appointment, plus bills, prescriptions, and therapy notes that show diagnosis, treatment, and limitations.
-Track day to day impact in a short journal, including pain levels, missed work, and activities you cannot do.
+Keep all medical records from every visit and follow-up appointment, plus bills, prescriptions, and therapy notes that show diagnosis, treatment, and limitations.
+Track day-to-day impact in a short journal, including pain levels, missed work, and activities you cannot do.
 Save any emails, texts, or repair notices from a business or landlord.
 Share everything with your premises liability lawyer in Louisville.

 How Our Louisville Premises Liability Lawyers Handle Your Case